 Paul Burns, Chief Technology Officer

-From this point a career in technology, which was now a major emerging sector, seemed obvious and having studied in the North East graduating in 1993, I started my first job with an accountancy software provider.
-In the early days I worked as a COBOL developer, but loved nothing more than tinkering with the hardware and OS technology in the days of Unix and Multiplexors, but most importantly I loved being out of the office working with customers in the wide ranging industries we supported.
+From this point a career in technology, which was now a major emerging sector, seemed obvious and having studied in the North East graduating and in 1993, I started my first job with an accountancy software provider.
+In the early days I worked as a COBOL developer, but loved nothing more than tinkering with the hardware and OS technology in the days of Unix and Multiplexors.
+But most importantly, I loved being out of the office working with customers in the wide ranging industries we supported.
 I continued programming and added Foxpro skills but also started deploying the software on Novel Netware 3 platforms.

 I moved organisations in 1998 to take up a more focused role looking after a newly formed Network Installation team working in the SMB sector and helping to drive a very successful IT company.
 I was made Technical Director and held this post when we were acquired by TSG in 2003.

 Having been with TSG since the start, I have held a variety of management roles, from running the support and service delivery, leading technical sales and now holding the post of CTO.
 I work mainly with the sales and service teams at TSG, our key suppliers and of course most importantly our customers.
 I hold a post on the Sophos Security Council and the Microsoft Global Partner Advisory Council.
 This gives great insight into supplier product roadmaps and also gives us the ability to influence decisions that ultimately bring benefit our clients.

 What would you recommend as the most fundamental part of technology in a business?